steipete/speaking/README.md

 Ping [@steipete](https://twitter.com/steipete) on Twitter or send me an email at steipete at google dot com if you organize a conference where you'd like me to speak.
 I love sharing knowledge, [nowadays mostly on our company blog](https://pspdfkit.com/blog/all/) as my day work as CEO of [PSPDFKit](https://pspdfkit.com) is quite time consuming.
 But asking never hurts :)

+### 2018

+#### Strategies for Binary Frameworks in Swift

+Binary frameworks?
+Without ABI?
+And what’s the deal with Modules?
+Learn about what you can do right now, what other companies are doing, common pitfalls and the future.

+As apps become more complex, there's more need for separation of concerns and potentially even outsourcing specific functionality to other companies _or_ providing such SDKs to other parties.
+There are many reasons why source code cannot always be shared and it's important to know about the limitations, and ABI stability alone will not fix these problems.

 ### 2017

 #### Building a Sustainable Codebase: 7 Years and Counting.